How to Start a 401(k) for My Small Business

 A small business 401(k) is an excellent way to show your team you care about their future.

-Not only are 401(k)s ideal for boosting morale and sustaining a committed workforce, but there are also benefits for your own retirement and tax savings.
-The time has never been better to start a 401(k), as companies with fewer than 100 employees will receive a $500 annual tax credit to offset the cost of administrative fees for the first three years.
+Not only are 401(k)s ideal for boosting morale and sustaining a committed workforce, but they also offer benefits for your own retirement and tax savings.
+The time has never been better to start a 401(k), as companies with fewer than 100 employees will receive up to a $5,000 annual tax credit to offset the cost of administrative fees for the first three years.

-To start a 401(k) for your small business, you’ll need to:
+To start a 401(k) plan for your small business, you’ll need to:

 - Consider which plan you might want.

 - Find the right 401(k) provider that meets your needs and goals.